rjn32s/white-board-camera/README.md

 # white-board-camera
 ## How to setup RaspBerryPi as RTSP Server
-The following command will setup the RaspberrPi in Headless Mode as RTSP server
+If you want to use RaspberrPi as RTSP server insted of using server.py file then following command will setup the RaspberrPi in Headless Mode as RTSP server.

-First setup some Basic library required.
+(type these command in Raspberrpi command terminal) First setup some Basic library required.

 ````